 A fish finder is a very useful tool that, as its name implies, helps you locate fish underwater.

-The instrument uses pulses of sound energy (sonar) to create a graphic display of the underwater landscape.
-Viewed on a monitor, the display includes fish, ground structures, and debris.
+It uses pulses of sound energy (sonar) to create a graphic display of the underwater landscape.
+The monitor displays fish, ground structures, and debris.

-The popularity of fish locators among both sport and commercial fisherman has led to a boom in the number of products available.
-Not all sonars are created equal.
+The popularity of fish locators among sport and commercial fishermen has led to a boom in the number of products available.
+But not all sonars are created equal.

-It’s imperative you select the right model for your needs and preferences as well as the specific conditions you’ll be fishing in.
-The wrong fish finder isn’t just ineffective, it’s often unusable.
+It’s imperative that you select the right model for your needs and preferences as well as the specific conditions you’ll be fishing in.
+The wrong depth finder isn’t just ineffective, it’s also often unusable.

 That’s where our ultimate fish finder buyer’s guide comes into the picture.
 We break down the most important features (including display, transmitting power, frequencies, and GPS) and provide detailed reviews of the top brands and models.